 However, Teresa’s future husband was to be Thomas, the 8th Lord Berwick, who Teresa had met before the war and with whom she corresponded throughout the war years.

 Thomas Noel-Hill had inherited Attingham in 1897 upon the death of his uncle the 7th Lord Berwick.
-Thomas had been orphaned when he was eleven and was brought up with his sister, Mary, by an aunt who lived at Cronkhill, John Nash’s delightful Italianate villa on the Attingham estate.
+Thomas had been orphaned when he was eleven and he and his sister, Mary Selina, were brought up by relations.
+They occasionally visited Harriet, their grandmother on their father’s side, and their aunts, Selina and Anne, who lived at Cronkhill, a delightful Italianate villa on the Attingham estate.
+Thomas went on to study the Classics at Oxford University.
+Attingham was beyond the needs of the family and was let.
+During the war, the tenants were the Dutch-American Van Bergen family.

 Since 1903 Attingham Hall had been tenanted as Lord Berwick had been living elsewhere.
 In May 1913 the Dutch-American Van Bergen family moved into the house as tenants and they remained there throughout the war until 1920.
 Captain Van Bergen and his wife Ethel had one boy and three daughters.